 These connected sneakers will keep you on the right path

-It’s not all about accessories; some of this new tech upgrades our existing fitness kit.
+It’s not all about new accessories; some tech serves to upgrade our existing fitness kit.
 Take the latest step in footwear, for example.
 These smart, connected sneakers pair with your phone or smartwatch via Bluetooth to measure your athletic performance (literally) from the ground up.
 And they look pretty good doing it, too…

 Under Armour was one of the first brands to champion the technology.
 The US sports giant’s offering is compatible with your Map My Run app, and the chip doesn’t even need powering — meaning you’ll never run out of charge.
 Altra’s Torin IQ shoes have dual footbed sensors that provide you with real-time feedback in four critical areas: impact rate, landing zone, contact time and cadence.
 And Chinese brand Xiaomi has created sneakers with built-in MI smart chips to detect movement and store data including distance covered, speed and calories burned.